For the parts of you still carrying what happened, and the part of you that wants to feel safer, present, and free.

 EMDR Therapy in New York City for Trauma And Anxiety

-I offer online EMDR therapy for people in New York who are navigating trauma, anxiety, and deeply rooted emotional patterns.
-My approach is integrative, combining EMDR with somatic awareness, attachment work, and parts-based therapy to support lasting change.
+I offer online EMDR for people in New York navigating trauma, anxiety, and persistent emotional patterns to support deeper healing.

 Learn more about EMDR